sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 ### Error Detection and Recovery

 Failure can happen anytime during a printing process: the model might be faulty, the mechanism can derail, or the printer could simply be powered off because someone pulls the plug.
-In most case, it is impossible to resume a failed job, because of the physical properties of the material.
+In most cases, it is impossible to resume a failed job, because of the physical properties of the material.
 When this happens, the worker simply goes into an error state.
 This can happen whether the printer is online or offline with the supervisor.
 Once the printer is online again, a roundtrip is enough for the supervisor to detect the error state and notify the job as failed.

 ![](figures/error_notification.png)